zahidchashim/SQL_Murder_Mystery_Solution/README.md

 # [SQL_Murder_Mystery_Solution](https://mystery.knightlab.com/)

 Hi!
-I am Zahid and I am a beginner in SQL.
+I am Zahid and a beginner in SQL.
 This is my attempt on solving [SQL Murder Mystery](https://mystery.knightlab.com/) ↓

 Q: A crime has taken place and the detective needs your help.
 The detective gave you the crime scene report, but you somehow lost it.
 You vaguely remember that the crime was a **murder** that occurred sometime on **Jan.15, 2018** and that it took place in **SQL City**.
 Start by retrieving the corresponding crime scene report from the police department’s database.